-I’ve been a journalist for 20 years.
-I began my career with a brief stint at CNBC in New York and in Singapore before moving to CNN International, where I’ve worn many hats in many locations.
-I’ve been a correspondent, producer, writer and anchor, in London, Mumbai and now Hong Kong.
+I’ve been a journalist for over 20 years.
+I began my career with a brief stint at CNBC in New York and in Singapore before moving to CNN International, where I wore many hats in many locations.
+I’ve been a correspondent, producer, writer and anchor.
+My journey has taken me from London to Mumbai to Hong Kong and back to London where I am the Deputy Global Editor at Bloomberg Live where I continue to do what I love most – journalism – in front of a live audience.
+I host a podcast on life and leadership called Out of Office in which I speak to global leaders about their personal stories.
+Because that’s what makes people who they are.

-I cover breaking news, business news and feature stories and work across various platforms – digital, print, broadcast.
 I’m driven by words and pictures.
-I’m a keen photographer and take pictures as a hobby and often contribute visuals for my stories.
+I’m an amateur but enthusiastic photographer and often contribute visuals for my stories.

-I was born in Calcutta, India.
-I studied at Brown University and have a Masters degree in broadcast journalism from Columbia University’s Graduate School of Journalism.
-Through several years of living and working in some of world’s major cities, I have a global perspective on the stories I tell – while always keeping an eye on my home, India.
+I was born in Calcutta.
+I studied at Brown University and Columbia University’s Graduate School of Journalism.
+Through several years of living and working in some of world’s major cities, I have a global perspective on the stories I tell and the pictures I take – while always keeping an eye on my home, India.

 Producer, anchor, correspondent covering business news, breaking news, general news and Features